oracle/oracle-database-operator/README.md

 ## Support

-You can submit a GitHub issue, oir submit an issue and then file an [Oracle Support service](https://support.oracle.com/portal/) request.
+You can submit a GitHub issue, or submit an issue and then file an [Oracle Support service](https://support.oracle.com/portal/) request.
 To file an issue or a service request, use the following product ID: 14430.

 ## Security